microsoft/vscode-docs/docs/python/environments.md

 ### Virtual environments

 To prevent such clutter, developers often create a **virtual environment** for a project.
-A virtual environment is a subfolder in a project that contains a copy of a specific interpreter.
-When you activate the virtual environment, any packages you install are installed only in that subfolder.
+A virtual environment is a folder that contains a copy (or symlink) of a specific interpreter.
+When you install into a virtual environment, any packages you install are installed only in that subfolder.
 When you then run a Python program within that environment, you know that it's running against only those specific packages.
-You might need to specify the Python interpreter to use the terminal for installing packages to the global environment.
-Consider this option if you're not using a **virtual environment**, have multiple versions of Python installed, and are set in the `path` environment variable.

 > **Note**: While it's possible to open a virtual environment folder as a workspace, doing so is not recommended and might cause issues with using the Python extension.